robvanderleek/capture-website-api/README.md

 This app looks at two environment variables:

-* `SHOW_RESULTS`: if `true` the latest capture result can be viewed in the browser by browsing the base url (e.g.: https://capture-website-api.herokuapp.com/)
+* `SHOW_RESULTS`: if `true` the latest capture result can be viewed in the browser by browsing the base url
 * `SECRET`: when set all capture requests need to contain a query parameter `secret` whose value matches the value of this environment variable

 # Contributing